 Noise levels vary depending on the various activities in mining areas.
 The monitoring of noise level in different locations will be helpful to take appropriate mitigating measures.
-The noise levels were recorded in mining area, washery and in residential area.
+The noise levels were recorded in mining area and washery.

 3.1 Ambient air quality